Kelly Slater’s wave pool is as much a curiosity to his new neighbors in this small California town as it is to the rest

-It’s been nearly 29 months since the public got its first glimpse of the wave, courtesy of a video that immediately went viral among surfers around the globe.
+It’s been nearly three years since the public got its first glimpse of the wave, courtesy of a video that immediately went viral among surfers around the globe.
 Released by 11-time world champion Kelly Slater, the video revealed that he and a team of experts had built a wave pool at a secret location eventually identified in media reports as Lemoore, on a 20-acre plot of land that used to be the site of a man-made water-skiing pond.

 “They told us they were working on a fish pond.”

 And not just any wave pool.
 By surfing standards, the wave is flawless, a masterpiece – a peeling, head-high right that can keep a surfer barreled for twenty, thirty seconds, maybe more.
 Slater has called it “the best man-made wave ever made, for sure, no doubt about it,” an assertion that would seem impossible to dispute.

-In the past two years, some of the world’s best surfers – Gabriel Medina, Malia Manuel, Nat Young, Kanoa Igarashi — have made pilgrimages to Lemoore to surf the wave during pro contests, exhibitions and private sessions.
+In the past three years, some of the world’s best surfers have made pilgrimages to Lemoore to surf the wave during pro contests, exhibitions and private sessions.
 The technology developed at the site, if expanded to other areas, has the potential to revolutionize surfing, exposing the sport to countless people who don’t live near the ocean.

 “We do not have a lot of aquatic opportunities.”

 Meanwhile, the 25,000 residents of Lemoore – where, in addition to farming, the largest employers are two nearby state prisons and a naval air station — have greeted the project with a mixture of excitement, curiosity and befuddlement.